Just a Girl: Critical reception

-Critiques of "Just a Girl" during its release era were positive.
+"Just a Girl" was positively received by music critics.
 Steve Baltin from Cash Box noted that the song "has a rich blend of styles, from techno to punk, that has quickly captured the attention of listeners."
 He added, "Delightful, energetic and winning, "Just A Girl" offers an introduction to a band worth getting to know."
-Dimitri Ehrlich from Entertainment Weekly gave the song an B, adding, "With tingling synth lines, a cheery melody, and polyester production values, this single has a kitschy appeal rooted firmly in the pop of a decade ago.
+Dimitri Ehrlich from Entertainment Weekly gave the song a B, adding, "With tingling synth lines, a cheery melody, and polyester production values, this single has a kitschy appeal rooted firmly in the pop of a decade ago.
 But the neo-feminist bent of the lyrics makes the song more than just another fun novelty item."
 Mike Boehm wrote in the Los Angeles Times that Stefani's lyrics of "irony and indirection" make the serious subject matter of "Just a Girl" more appealing to the listener.
 A reviewer from Music Week rated the song three out of five, adding, "This Californian quartet sound quirky enough with Bolanesque vocals, an ear for a good song and a spiky punk image."
 David Sinclair from The Times commented, "Feisty challenge to sexual stereotypes with a bopping beat from the new Blondie."

 In addition to several other tracks from Tragic Kingdom, Nick Levine from Noisey praised "Just a Girl" for having a chorus "that will bounce round your brain for days".

 Contemporary critics described "Just a Girl" as No Doubt's breakthrough single.
 It was also considered a major contribution to the success of Tragic Kingdom.
 Kenneth Partridge from Billboard recognized "Just a Girl" as the song that made No Doubt popular and secured Stefani's role in the music industry as the opposite of "some delicate flower who needs protecting or tolerates special treatment".
 Mic's Tom Barnes found that "Just a Girl" helped popularize the ska genre and called it part of a "potentially serious music movement".
 Ilana Kaplan from Observer wrote that "it was 'Just a Girl' that really set things into motion for No Doubt"; she continued:

 The song was featured in '90s cult hits Clueless and Romy & Michelle's High School Reunion—movies that served as power-players for unlikely female heroes.
-Stefani's aim at a male-centric world ended up being one of the most prominent feminist anthems of the '90s—it's a song that stands out now as the music industry's misogynistic outlook continues on.Stefani's sarcasm for a lack of equality made "Just a Girl" one of the catchiest feminist anthems of the '90s.
+Stefani's aim at a male-centric world ended up being one of the most prominent feminist anthems of the '90s—it's a song that stands out now as the music industry's misogynistic outlook continues on.
+Stefani's sarcasm for a lack of equality made "Just a Girl" one of the catchiest feminist anthems of the '90s.

 In honor of the 20th anniversary of Tragic Kingdom, a group of critics from The A.V.
 Club reanalyzed the album.
 Marah Eakin noted that "Just a Girl" was able to "age [...] surprisingly well".
 Although Alex McCown disliked Stefani's pouty vocals on the track, Annie Zaleski thought her "exaggerated pouts and simpering" were intentional and dealt with the song's subject matter.